 Tell me you haven’t had a day like this – you wake up with a full plate, you know what you want to accomplish today and how to do it, but for some reason, you just have absolutely no motivation.

-You don’t feel sick, or even especially tired.
-But for some reason, it feels like you just can’t drag your body up and get going.
+You don’t feel sick or even especially tired.
+But for some reason, you just can’t drag your body up and get going.
 Why does this happen?
 Where does the motivation go?

-We will figure that out, as well as how to get it back.
-But we need to get on the same page first.
-Because there’s a sneaky problem hiding behind a lack of motivation.
+We will figure that out and how to get it back.
+But we need to get on the same page first because there’s a sneaky problem hiding behind a lack of motivation.

-The problem-behind-the-problem is that it’s easy to misinterpret the cause of the issue.
+The problem behind the problem is that it’s easy to misinterpret the cause.
 And as with anything, setting out to solve the wrong problem will almost always give you the wrong answer.
-So before we try to solve the “no motivation” problem, let’s take a quick look at what it actually is that we’re missing, and why.
+So before we approach the “no motivation” problem, let’s take a quick look at what we’re missing and why.

 What Actually Is Motivation?

-The first thing to understand is that the word motivate comes from the latin “movere,” meaning “to move.”
+The first thing to understand is that the word motivate comes from the Latin “movere,” meaning “to move.”
 It’s the same origin as “motor” or “locomotive.”
-(See?
-I told you it was going to get worse before it got better.)
 In other words, motivation is what gets you moving.

-The other thing to understand is that when people talk about motivation, there are really two separate ideas that tend to get intermingled.
+The other thing to understand is that when people talk about motivation, there are two separate ideas that get intermingled.
 Understanding the difference between the two is key to no longer being stuck with zero motivation.

-(And that was sandals for ducks, btw.
-Not like bright yellow human sandals.)
-Anyway, here’s the uh, the thing:
+(And that was sandals for ducks, by the way.
+Not like bright yellow human sandals).
+Anyway, here’s the thing:

-This is the type of motivation that people typically think of when they refer to motivational quotes, stories, or “getting motivated” in general.
+People typically think of this type of motivation when referring to motivational quotes, stories, or “getting motivated” in general.

 It’s also what folks tend to have in mind when they say things like, “Motivation isn’t everything.”

-Essentially, short-term motivation is a burst of energy that gets you moving.
-When the right mood strikes you, whether through your own means or some external source (like an inspiring speech), it gives you passion, confidence, and the energy to do what you need to do.
+Short-term motivation is a burst of energy that gets you moving.
+When the right mood strikes you, whether through your own means or some external source like an inspiring speech, it gives you passion, confidence, and the energy to do what you need to do.

-Short-term motivation is like kindling for a fire.
-It starts quickly, and burns brightly, but it doesn’t last long on its own.
-It’s easy to find, and just as easy to use up.
+Short-term motivation is like kindling.
+It lights quickly and burns brightly, but it doesn’t last long.
+It’s easy to find and just as easy to use up.
 If you try to rely on this type of inspiration entirely (which people often do), then you’ll quickly find yourself back where you started: with no motivation.

-Short-term motivation is great for getting things going, but sooner or later you’re going to need some serious fuel for that fire.
+Short-term motivation is excellent for getting things going, but sooner or later, you will need better fuel for that fire.
 And that’s where the duck sandals from before come in.

-If short-term motivation is what gets you moving, then long-term motivation is what keeps you moving, long after the initial burst of energy wears off.
+Where short-term motivation gets you moving, then long-term motivation keeps you moving long after the initial burst of energy wears off.

-Twigs, leaves, and small sticks can get a fire started, but it takes the bigger, slower-burning logs to keep it going and generate consistent heat.
+Twigs, leaves, and small sticks can start a fire, but it takes the heavier, slower-burning logs to keep it going and generate consistent heat.

-You’re more likely to hear about this type of motivation in a context like “my kids are the motivation that keeps me going,” or an actor pleading with a director “but what’s my motivation?!” (where’s my Stanislavski gang at?)
+You’re more likely to hear about this type of motivation in a context like “my kids are the motivation that keeps me going” or an actor pleading with a director, “but what’s my motivation?!”
 Sometimes you won’t hear it referred to as motivation at all, but something like “discipline” or “drive.”

-Long-term motivation is less of a surface-level excitement, and more of a passion that burns within.
+Long-term motivation is less of a surface-level excitement and more of a passion that burns within.
 It is the “why” behind your actions.
-It is the “why” that got you here in the first place, and the “why” that will keep you going.
-Once it starts crackling, this type of motivation is not so easily snuffed out.
+It is the “why” that initially got you here and the “why” that will keep you going.
+Once it starts crackling, this type of motivation is not so easy to snuff out.

 So, the two must work together.
-We need short term enthusiasm to get up and get moving, and we need the passion that will keep burning come rain or shine.
+We need short-term enthusiasm to get up and move and the passion that will keep burning come rain or shine.